 We have in the past, and may continue to, distribute taxable dividends that are payable in part in shares of our common stock.
-For example, on November 4, 2015, our Board of Directors declared a dividend of \$2.76 per share to stockholders, paid partially in cash and partially in shares of our common stock on December 31, 2015.
-In accordance with certain applicable U.S. Treasury regulations and published guidance issued by the Internal Revenue Service ("IRS"), a RIC may treat a distribution of its own common stock as fulfilling the RIC distribution requirements if each stockholder may elect to receive his or her entire distribution in either cash or common stock of the RIC, subject to a limitation that the aggregate amount of cash to be distributed to all stockholders must be at least 20% of the aggregate declared distribution.
-If too many stockholders elect to receive cash, the cash available for distribution must be allocated among the stockholders electing to receive cash (with the balance of the distribution paid in stock).
-In no event will any stockholder electing to receive cash, receive less than the lesser of (a) the portion of the distribution such stockholder has elected to receive in cash or (b) an amount equal to his or her entire distribution times the percentage limitation on cash available for distribution.
-If these and certain other requirements are met, for U.S. federal income tax purposes, the amount of the dividend paid in common stock will be equal to the amount of cash that could have been received instead of common stock.
-Taxable stockholders receiving such dividends will be required to include the full amount of the dividend as ordinary income (or as long-term capital gain to the extent such distribution is properly reported as a capital gain dividend) to the extent of our current and accumulated earnings and profits for U.S. federal income tax purposes.
+For example, on November 3, 2021, our Board of Directors declared a dividend of \$2.00 per share to stockholders, paid partially in cash and partially in shares of our common stock on December 30, 2021.
+In accordance with certain applicable U.S. Treasury regulations and published guidance issued by the Internal Revenue Service ("IRS"), a RIC may treat a distribution of its own common stock as fulfilling the RIC distribution requirements if each stockholder may elect to receive his or her entire distribution in either cash or common stock as fulfilling the RIC distribution requirements of each stockholder may elect to receive his or her entire distribution in either cash or common stock of the RIC, subject to a limitation that the aggregate amount of cash to be distributed to all stockholders must not exceed more than 50% of the aggregate declared distribution.
+If tho many stockholders electing to receive cash, the cash available for distribution such stockholder share lected to receive in cash or (b) an amount equal to his or her entire distribution must be allocated among the stockholders neceive in cash or (b) an amount equal to his or her entire distribution in times the percentage limitation on cash available for distribution stock will be equired to include the full amount of the dividend paid in common stock will be equal to the amount of cash that could have been received instead of common stock.
+Taxable stockholders receiving such dividends will be required to pay tax with respect to such distribution is properly reported as a capital gain dividend) to the extent and accumulated earnings and profits for U.S. federal income tax purposes.
 As a result, a U.S. stockholder may be required to pay tax with respect to such dividends in excess of any cash received.
-If a U.S. stockholder sells the stock it receives as a dividend in order to pay this tax, the sales proceeds may be less than the amount included in income with respect to the dividend, depending on the market price of our common stock at the time of the sale.
-Furthermore, with respect to Non-U.S. stockholders, we may be required to withhold U.S. tax with respect to such dividends, including in respect of all or a portion of such dividend that is payable in common stock.
-In addition, if a significant number of our stockholders determine to sell shares of our common stock in order to pay taxes owed on dividends, it may put downward pressure on the trading price of our common stock.
+If a U.S. stockholder sells the stock in order to pay this tax, the sales proceeds may be less than the amount included in in